omkaracharya/AgileBot/Design/Design.md

 ### Architecture components
 <!-- Describe the architecture components in text. -->

-AgileBot will interacts with three third party components
+AgileBot will interact with *three* third party components:
 * Taiga
 * GitHub
 * Slack

 For communication with these third party services, AgileBot needs to have the knowledge of authentication tokens generated for each system.

-**AgileBot** has four major components
+**AgileBot** has *four* major components:

 * Taiga Manager
-* GitHuB Manager
+* GitHub Manager
 * Slack Event Handler
 * Bot Reactor Engine

 The handlers and managers would be registered with the Bot Reactor Engine during startup.
-When user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would take actions based on that text.
-Respective event handler would be invoked and depending upon the context, AgileBot would act and talk to the components like Taiga, Git or Slack over REST interface.
+When a user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would take actions based on that text.
+Respective event handler would be invoked and depending on the context, AgileBot would act and talk to the components like Taiga, Git or Slack over REST interface.

-### Per Component Description.
+### Per Component Description

-* **[Tiaga](https://taiga.io/)** is a free open source project management platform for agile developers & designers and project managers who want a beautiful tool that makes work truly enjoyable.
-As part of this project, Agilebot will requires the following functionalities from taiga
+* **[Taiga](https://taiga.io/)** is a free open source project management platform for agile developers & designers and project managers who want a beautiful tool that makes work truly enjoyable.
+As part of this project, Agilebot will require the following functionalities from Taiga.
     * Manage User stories
         * Create/Modify/Delete Story.
         * List of Stories in total or per user.